-The Court of Justice of the European Union ("CJEU") considers that the wording used in one language version of a provision of EU law cannot serve as the sole basis for the interpretation of that provision, or be made to override the other language versions in that regard.
+The Court of Justice of the European Union ("CJEU") considers that the wording used in one language version of a provision of EU law cannot serve as the sole basis for the interpretation of that provision, or be made to override the other language versions in that regard.29

-The interpretation of a provision of EU law must take into account the context, the objects, the purpose and the wording of the rules of which it forms part.
+The interpretation of a provision of EU law must take into account the context, the objects, the purpose and the wording of the rules of which it forms part.30

-9. Fight against money laundering and terrorism financing and financial sanctions excluded by the Member States are outside the territory of the Union and are listed in the corresponding annex of the abovementioned treaties.
+9. Fight against money laundering and terrorism financing and financial sanctions conditions laid down in the Treaties, including the airspace of the Member States.
+Territories that are expressly excluded by the Member States are outside the territory of the Union and are listed in the corresponding annex of the abovementioned treaties.
 As a result these territories do not have to implement EU Regulations.
-Idem.
+28 Idem.